andrewabarca/bizible.en/help/bizible-and-dynamics/dynamics-reporting/dynamics-campaigns-and-marketing-lists.md

 ## FAQ {#faq}

-##### Can we enable touchpoints on Marketing Lists or only campaigns in Dynamics? {#can-we-enable-touchpoints-on-marketing-lists-or-only-campaigns-in-dynamics}
+**Can we enable touchpoints on Marketing Lists or only campaigns in Dynamics?**

 You can enable a Marketing List but it needs to be related to a Campaign because the option to sync a Marketing List lives on the Campaign.